mineables/EVMBridge/README.md

 3. Start up the service with `npm index.js`

 # Performing swap from 'Mainnet' to 'Chainnet'

+* Note: Since the state of these transactions is stored 100% between the chains, you can call http://127.0.0.1:4000/transactions/0xYOUR-ADDRESS anytime to get a complete view of the bridge's transactions.

 1. Transfer 0xBitcoin to the Token Portal: bitcoin.approveAndCall(TokenPortal.address, tokens, 0x0, {from: bridgeUser})
 2. Capture the transaction hash from step one and use it to build a curl command to the bridge:
     ```